-The discussion and the tables above assume no exercise of stock options outstanding on March 31, 2006 and no issuance of shares reserved for future issuance under our equity compensation plans.
-In addition, the numbers set forth in the table above assume the conversion as of March 31, 2006 of all outstanding shares of our preferred stock and Class A nonvoting common stock into shares of our common stock.
-As of March 31, 2006, there were:
+The discussion and the tables above assume no exercise of stock options outstanding on June 30, 2006 and no issuance of shares reserved for future issuance under our equity compensation plans.
+In addition, the numbers

-- 10,618,761 shares of common stock issuable upon the exercise of stock options outstanding with a weighted average exercise price of \$1.53 per share; - 4,000,000 shares of common stock to be initially reserved for issuance under our 2006 Equity Incentive Plan; and - an additional 633,372 shares of common stock reserved for issuance under our other equity compensation plans, which will not be available for issuance after this offering.
+- 5,323,252 shares of common stock issuable upon the exercise of stock options outstanding with a weighted average exercise price of \$3.33 per share; - 2,000,000 shares of common stock to be initially reserved for issuance under our 2006 Equity Incentive Plan; and - an additional 207,782 shares of common stock and 509,396 shares of Class A nonvoting common stock reserved for issuance under our other equity compensation plans, which will not be available for issuance after this offering.